ijardillier/netclient-elastic/Readme.md

 We can easily forward our health checks (described previously) to Prometheus endpoint, to avoid using http module from Metricbeat and retrieve all metrics including health checks from Metricbeat Prometheus module.
 By the way, we will also benefit from our static labels if defined.

-This is done here in our custom extension which is used in the ConfigureServices of the Startup file.
+This is done here in our custom extension which is used in the ConfigureServices of the Startup file:

     public virtual void ConfigureServices(IServiceCollection services)
     {